jzwiep/silver-creek-design/README.md

 # Silver Creek Design

-Company website for [Silver Creek Design](http://www.silvercreekdesign.ca) -- a static website made with Bootstrap and hosted in Amazon's S3.
+Archived company website for [Silver Creek Design](https://jzwiep.github.io/silver-creek-design/) -- a static website made with Bootstrap and hosted in Amazon's S3.

 ## Manage the Hosting